MH-Anari/Local-ChatBot/README.md

 # Run Gemma3:12B LLM locally with Ollama and Langchain

 These Jupyter Notebooks allow you to easily run the Gemma3:12B LLM or any others locally using Ollama and Langchain.
-It's a convenient way to experiment with this powerful model without relying on external APIs. <br/>
+It's a convenient way to experiment with this powerful model without relying on external APIs. <br/><br/>
-Note : The contents of READMe file is also available in Lovely Persian via README_FA.md file.
+**Note** : The contents of READMe file is also available in Lovely Persian via README_FA.md file.

 ## List of Projects
 *   **Simple ChatBot based on gemma3:12b (or any other)**